 5. Adjust Your Screen Size

-Next, you’ll have to adjust the size of your screen to match the visual prompt.
-To do this, grab a standard size credit card or driver’s license from your wallet.
+Next, you’ll have to adjust the size of your screen to match the visual prompt, using a credit card or driver’s license.
 I held the card up to my computer screen and adjusted the size of the image with the zoom tool.